grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

 ---
-publish_time: 2020-12-26T12:11:00.000Z
+publish_time: 2020-12-28T12:46:00.000Z
-updated_time: 2020-12-26T12:11:00.000Z
+updated_time: 2020-12-28T12:46:00.000Z
 title: Essex Reconnaissance
 ---

 ### Essex Reconnaissance

-Fresh back from the Wales trip, we realise that holidays are much better than work.
-Let's go camping in Essex for a weekend to escape again.
+Fresh back from our Wales trip, we miss being outdoors and on holiday.
+Let's go camping in Essex for a weekend escape.

 ...and while we're there, let's visit a few birding places.
+We're mid-September;
-We're mid -September; a bit of a dead zone, but with a bit of luck we might catch up with a migrant or two on the way back to Africa.
+a bit of a dead zone, but with a bit of luck we might catch up with a migrant or two on their way back to Africa.

 Pronoun guidance: AB1's the cricketer.